oriel-hub/api/docs/searching.rst

    :query country: The name of a country to search for.
    :query keyword: The name of a keyword to search for.
    :query region: The name of a region to search for.
-   :query sector: The name of a sector to search for.
-   :query subject: The name of a subject to search for.
    :query theme: The name of a theme to search for.
+   :query license_type: The type of license for this data.
+   :query related_information_links: Links to related information.

    Note that you can use ``*`` in your query, but not as the first character.
    So you can use: